 Penelope Cream, MA, DipPsych, MSc, DClinPsy, CPsychol, AFBPsS

 Penelope holds dual qualifications as both a Clinical and a Health Psychologist.
-She has worked in the fields of the psychology of complex medical conditions, long-term health problems and health-care delivery and hospital experiences in many of London’s large teaching hospitals since 2001.
+She has worked in the fields of the psychology of complex medical conditions, long-term health problems, experiences of hospital treatment and health-care delivery in many of London’s large teaching hospitals since 2001.
 Penelope has worked across the age span and in mental as well as physical health, with people of all backgrounds, and from many different cultures and ethnicities.
 Her interests lie in supporting people with physical health conditions and the clinical teams that care for them.
 Often the people she sees have multiple medical as well as psychological conditions and are balancing many different adjustments and challenges.

 Penelope has a particular interest in multi-disciplinary team working and in helping patients and clinical staff to find the most effective and compassionate ways of communicating.
-She enjoys assessing clinical needs in different specialties and helping teams to develop psychological skills and services to enhance patients’ wellbeing and management of their conditions.
+She is the Lead for the Association of Clinical Psychologists’ COVID-19 members’ support scheme and is involved in the organisation of its scheme to support senior frontline doctors and managers.

 Areas of Expertise